GsTYPO3/ddev-typo3-src/README.md

 * Delete all files in `.ddev` except `config.yaml` and run `ddev start` again.
 * If you have developed you own custom extensions, make sure to adjust the version dependencies in `ext_emconf.php` in case you have defined any
+* In case the database has been completely overwritten:
+  * Check, if database has been completely overwritten by opening the backend and trying to log in.
+If you cannot log in, the user has been deleted.
+(You can also check the database status with `ddev sequelace`, if you are on a Mac).
+  * Import your database backup with: `ddev import --src=db_back.sql`
+  * Run TYPO3's database compare: "Admin Tools -> Maintenance -> Analyze
+    Database Structure"

 ## Links